bw3/matrix-twilio-bridge/README.md

 This will give you a link to your config page.

 ### Twilio config
-Login to your twilio account.
+- Login to your twilio account.
-Copy your SID and auth token into the bridge config page.
+- Copy your SID and auth token into the bridge config page.
-Go to Conversations > Configure > Global Webhooks
+- Go to Conversations > Configure > Global Webhooks
-Set Post-Event URL as `<base-url>/twilio/conversation` Check onMessageAdded, and click Save
+- Set Post-Event URL as `<base-url>/twilio/conversation`
+- Check onMessageAdded, and click Save
-Go to Conversations > Configure > Defaults
+- Go to Conversations > Configure > Defaults
-Unlock Handle Inbound Messages with Conversations
+- Unlock Handle Inbound Messages with Conversations
-Go to Phone Numbers > Manager Numbers > Active Numbers and click on the phone number you want to set up.
+- Go to Phone Numbers > Manager Numbers > Active Numbers and click on the phone number you want to set up.
-For voice calls, set a webhook for <base-url>/twilio/call For messaging, set to message service and default conversations service
+- For voice calls, set a webhook for <base-url>/twilio/call
+- For messaging, set to message service and default conversations service
+- Default Conversations Service > Integration: Autocreate a Conversation

 ### Incoming Numbers
 #### Forwarding